fuegovic/Starguard/docs/env_file.md

 The rejected placeholders are the same list as for `SECRET_KEY`.

-Every delivery is authenticated by its HMAC and by nothing else.
+**Treat it as a credential of the same weight as the others.** Every delivery is authenticated by this value and by nothing else, so anybody who has it can sign a star event claiming any GitHub account starred or un-starred your repository, and the server will act on it.
+Redact it from anything you paste into an issue, and if it is ever exposed, generate a new one, put it in both `.env` and the hook's **Secret** field on GitHub, and restart the server.

 The source address and the `User-Agent` are not checked, because both can be forged and the signature cannot.
 A delivery whose signature does not match is answered with HTTP 401 and `Invalid signature.`, and the server logs that only at `DEBUG`: the route is deliberately not rate limited, so a log line per rejected request would be a way to fill your disk from outside.
 GitHub's own delivery log is where you read those, not yours.
 See [the webhook section of the troubleshooting